drgzkr/QPPython/README.md

 ### QPP parameters
 The QPP window size is inferred from the shape of the initial QPP template provided.

+## Examples

+There is a short Jupyter notebook and a short python script that examplify the usage, check them out.

+##ToDo?
+- [ ] Make this pip installable

 ## Acknowledgments

 Thanks to Nasir Ahmad for his help with translation and optimization!